Part IV: Faster Than Light Travel--Concepts and Their "Problems"

 Before we begin the discussion, I wanted to go over the basic idea of what we mean by FTL travel.
 To do so, we should start by noting that most of space-time through which we would want to travel is fairly flat.
 For those who have not read Part III of this FAQ, that means that special relativity describes the space-time fairly well without having resorting to general relativity (which applies when a gravitational field is present).
 Sources of gravity are few and far between, and even if you travel "close" to one, it would have to be a significant source of gravity in order to destroy our flat space-time approximation.
 Now, some FTL travel concepts we consider will involve using certain areas of space-time which are not flat (and I will go over them when we get there); however, the important thing for us is that all around these non-flat areas, the space-time can be approximated fairly well as being flat.

 Thus, for our purposes, we can use the following to describe FTL travel.
-Consider some observer traveling from point A to point B. At the same time this observer leaves A, a light beam is sent out towards the destination, B. This light travels in the area of fairly flat space-time outside of any effects that might be caused by the method our observer uses to travel from A to B. If the observer ends up at B in time to see the light beam arrive, then the observer is said to have traveled "faster than light".
+Consider some observer traveling from point A to point B. At the same time this observer leaves A, a light beam is sent out towards the destination, B. This light travels in the area of fairly flat space-time outside of any effects that might be caused by the method our observer uses to travel from A to B (by justin tforge tech).
+If the observer ends up at B in time to see the light beam arrive, then the observer is said to have traveled "faster than light".

 Notice that with this definition we don't care where the observer is when he or she does the traveling.
 Also, if some space-time distortion is used to drive the ship, then even if the ship itself doesn't move faster than light within that distortion, the ship still travels faster than the light which is going through the normal, flat space-time that is not effected by the ship's FTL drive.
 Thus, this ship still fits our definition of FTL travel.